Loves looking at the bigger picture as to why some of us thrive on challenges and others fall before they get started.

 Reason Why You Can't Stick to Your Goals

-You might be corrupting yourself or allowing outside factors to influence your decision to not stick to your goals.
-Many times we don't realize that our background, family, loved one and society can have negative impacts on our image and our behaviour.
+You might be corrupting yourself or allowing outside factors to influence your decision not to stick to your goals.
+Many times we don't realize that our background, family, loved ones, and society can have negative impacts on our image and our behaviour.

-Sometimes well-meaning friends can say something negative which will stick with you a long time into the future.
-When you mention you want to compete in a marathon, you hear friends say, "There is no way you could run a 5k marathon".
+Sometimes well-meaning friends can say something negative which will stick with you a long time in the future.
+When you mention you want to compete in a marathon, you hear friends say, "There is no way you could run a 5k marathon."

 Hearing negative things from parents and teachers when you were younger can impact you as you get older.
 How many times growing up have you heard someone tell you no, don't do that?

-It might be in relation to a career path you were thinking of following, a course you wanted to do at college or maybe something like learning to play an instrument.
-Hearing the word, no you can't do that, can stick in your mind many years later and without realizing it, we might end up believing this and allowing it to stop you following through on something.
+It might be in relation to a career path you were thinking of following, a course you wanted to do at college, or maybe something like learning to play an instrument.
+If you hear the phrase, "no, you can't do that," it can stick in your mind many years later— and, without realizing it, you might end up believing it and allowing it to stop you from following through on something.
 So, rather than believing in your own ability, you let another person’s opinion dictate what you want to do.

-If we want to change our reality, then it's time for us to change our minds."— Louise Hay
+If we want to change our reality, then it's time for us to change our minds."

 Visit friends and family more